-- Notice here the highlight on the vase.
+- Here is another example in the highlights on the vase.
 It consists of a few lines of light colour with no attempt to blend them together.
 However, we do not notice, as the brain constructs a reflection.
-Moser was creating the impression of a vase of flowers and the mind does the rest. - "Moser's vase is all full of British plants that flower in the spring.
-Celebrated 17th-century Dutch artists created vases of impossible luxury by gathering species from multiple continents and of various blooming seasons in one painting, but Moser chose to faithfully reflect a British springtime in a careful observation of nature." - Enlargements of (CLICK) Tulips, (CLICK) Narcissi and (CLICK) Auricula (related to the primula) - "The academic Shahidha Bari wrote of Moser's flower paintings: "There is a melancholy to cut flowers...
+Moser was creating the impression of a vase of flowers and the mind does the rest. - Moser's vase is all full of British plants that flower in the spring.
+This is another difference, 17th-century Dutch artists created vases of impossible luxury by gathering species from multiple continents and of various blooming seasons in one painting, but Moser chose to faithfully reflect a British springtime in a careful observation of nature. - Enlargements of (CLICK) Tulips, (CLICK) Narcissi and (CLICK) Auricula (related to the primula, pronounced 'aw-RI-kyuh-luh') - "The academic Shahidha Bari wrote of Moser's flower paintings: "There is a melancholy to cut flowers...
 They bloom quickly and die continually, their exuberant illusion of life rudely dispelled over the course of a week...
 That moment of overripeness, the fulsome, florid, blowsy display that comes just before the decay...
 Mary Moser certainly knew it."
 In this painting, the wilting flowers in the background quietly hint at the decay soon to come."

-"Moser got her early artistic training from her father, the artist George Michael Moser.
+• "Moser got her early artistic training from her father, the artist George Michael Moser.
 Opportunities for girls to attend art school were limited, so aspiring female artists were often taught at home by family members.
 Since women weren't allowed to study the human form by taking life drawing classes, it was difficult for them to make more highly regarded paintings that featured people.
 As a result, many women became highly skilled flower painters.
 That said, Moser could also dash off an impressive portrait or mythological scene - but it was flowers she always returned to."

 - Frogmore House was bought for Queen Charlotte by George III in 1792.
 It is in 33 acres in Home Park adjoining Windsor Castle.
 It was a favourite escape for Queen Victoria and was chosen by Prince Harry and Meghan Markle for their wedding reception.
-It was named because of the many frogs found on the marshy property. - By the way, it is usually open to the public for three days in spring and for pre-booked groups of 15 people in August but it is closed in 2021.
-Dates for 2022 have not yet been announced. - Queen Charlotte and Princess Elizabeth were clearly fond of Mary Moser, and she was commissioned to decorate an entire room at Frogmore with flowers.
-It was afterwards called 'Miss Moser's Room'. - Due in part to her father's royal connections, Moser received several commissions from King George and Queen Charlotte.
-The most prestigious and famous of those commissions was a floral decorative scheme for the Frogmore House in the 1790s.
-The "prestigious and lucrative commission"-Moser was paid a considerable £900-made Moser "the envy of her male colleagues."
-It was also one of her last professional works, as she retired upon her marriage in 1793.
+It was named because of the many frogs found on the marshy property. - Her father's royal connections enabled Mary to receive several commissions from King George III, and Queen Charlotte and Princess Elizabeth were clearly fond of Mary Moser, and she was commissioned to decorate an entire room at Frogmore with flowers in the 1790s.
+It was afterwards called 'Miss Moser's Room'.

-When Queen Charlotte was given Frogmore House she commissioned Moser to decorate the room and create the illusion of an 'arbour open to the skies'.
-This room survives today.
+- This was her most prestigious and famous commission.
+The "prestigious and lucrative commission"-for which Moser was paid the considerable sum of £900 which made Moser "the envy of her male colleagues."
+It was also one of her last professional works, as she retired upon her marriage in 1793. - The commission was to create the illusion of an 'arbour open to the skies'.
+The room survives today and it is possible to book groups for a guided tour.